kawasthi04/LeetCodeDaily/README.md

 # LeetCodeDaily
 Website to track LeetCode progress with friends.

 My friends and I started with a basic spreadsheet to track our LeetCode progress and for mutual accountability.
 This quickly became kind of cumbersome, leading to the creation of the LeetCodeDaily (aka LCD) site.
-Still in the development stage, but on it's way to deployment :)
+Still in the development stage, but on its way to deployment :)

 I had some past experience with Flask, so decided to go ahead with the same.
 Might try porting to a more modern framework like Next/Node JS or the like.